A reviews round-up for Close To You – Bacharach reimagined at the Criterion Theatre.

 Close To You: Bacharach Reimagined plays until 10 January at the Criterion theatre.

-"a delirious dreamscape" “Jukebox musicals can be the scourge of musical theatre.
+REVIEWS ROUND-UP"a delirious dreamscape" “Jukebox musicals can be the scourge of musical theatre.
 At their worst, they simply and unthinkingly plonk an artist’s back catalogue on stage, sometimes with a bit of narrative thrown in for good measure.
 Yet this straight musical retread through the Burt Bacharach songbook shows how well the genre can work.”
 “Kyle Riabko, an outrageously talented Canadian-American composer and performer, has taken some 30 classic songs by Bacharach and his regular lyricist Hal David and, through some highly imaginative, tender new arrangements, stripped them right back to reveal the narrative of bruising melancholy at their core.”

 “Part gig, part immersive movement piece, Close to You: Bacharach Reimagined is an evening that brings Burt Bacharach back to the West End in all his musical glory” “There's no plot, but there’s lots of motion and emotion conveyed through Bacharach’s compelling songbook"